Concept: Architecture Model for Databases¶

 When creating the recipes, specify the database as the storage location of the output tables, by using a connection, such as a PostgreSQL connection.

-Note that SQL datasets in DSS are pointers to database tables, therefore, the data is written in the SQL database only.
+SQL datasets in DSS are pointers to database tables.
+Therefore, the data is only written in the SQL database.
 Database concepts of rows, columns, and column storage types also apply to the SQL datasets.